Free US Tariff Refund Calculator

 The Court ruled 6-3 in V.O.S.
 Selections Inc. v.
 United States that IEEPA does not authorize tariffs.
 Chief Justice Roberts wrote the majority opinion.
 Justices Kavanaugh, Thomas, and Alito dissented.
 All IEEPA reciprocal tariffs on 80+ countries are invalidated.

 Trump signed a 10% flat tariff on ALL countries the same evening under Section 122 of the Trade Act of 1974.
 Effective February 24, 2026.
 Section 122 has a 150-day time limit — expires approximately July 24, 2026 unless Congress extends.
-The administration is launching Section 301 investigations for more permanent tariffs.
+Treasury Secretary Bessent publicly signaled the rate could rise to 15% (the statutory maximum); no formal proclamation has followed, but sources indicate it may still be raised before the sunset.
+The administration is also pursuing Section 301 investigations for more permanent tariffs.

 - • Section 232: Steel 50%, Aluminum 50% (UK: 25%)